To contact, email admin [at] giving-evidence [dot] com

 – Eurostar CEO Richard Brown

-She is Director of Giving Evidence, a company which specialises in ‘advice on giving, based on evidence‘.
 She frequently speaks and writes in the press, and has been an award-winning Chief Executive – of climate change charity Global Cool, which promotes green living.
-She has advised donors including Eurostar, ERM (Environmental Resources Management: a global environmental consultancy), the Ashden Awards, the Big Lottery Fund, the Sainsbury Family Charitable Trusts, professional tennis players, the Private Equity Foundation, BBC Children in Need, Booz & Co., and Morgan Stanley.
+She has advised donors including the Emirates Foundation in UAE, Eurostar, ERM (Environmental Resources Management: a global environmental consultancy), the Ashden Awards, the Big Lottery Fund, the Sainsbury Family Charitable Trusts, professional tennis players, the Private Equity Foundation, BBC Children in Need, Booz & Co., and Morgan Stanley.
 This work has spanned environment, health, education, international development, children’s issues and other areas.

-Caroline set up and led the client team at New Philanthropy Capital (the leading charity think-tank), having worked on charitable giving, sustainability and corporate strategy at The Monitor Group (a global strategy consultancy).
+Caroline set up and led the client team at New Philanthropy Capital (a charity think-tank), having worked on charitable giving, sustainability and corporate strategy at The Monitor Group (a global strategy consultancy).

-Her new book is now out!
-“The Freakonomics of the charity world“!
+Her book is described as “The Freakonomics of the charity world“!
 Her other published work about charitable giving includes:

 - about donors’ roles in international development: Going Global – A review of international development funding by UK trusts and foundations